You CAN handle the truth: about Naturalism

 In contrast, the Apostle Paul, in Romans 1, reflects on unbelieving man’s rejection of God’s revelation of His person in creation:

-As we’ve mentioned, apologist Ravi Zacharias lists four foundational questions whereby we can objectively measure a worldview.
+As we’ve mentioned, a well-known apologist lists four foundational questions whereby we can objectively measure a worldview.
 How does Naturalism answer each?

 - Where did we come from?
 There is no reasonable explanation.
 And if there is an explanation, it will basically communicate the following in so many words: time plus chance plus nothing equals everything!